Join our PhD Programmes, which are the leading choice for industry-focused postgraduate engineering, science and innovation research around the world.

 Our funded industrial doctoral programme is designed to train the next generation of highly skilled engineers and leaders of industry with the in-depth knowledge of the engineering, science, technology and research skills related to industry needs.
 With founding partners at Lloyd's Register Foundation (LRF), TWI Ltd and bp, our proven PhD is now available in the UK and in new international locations.

-NSIRC doctoral researchers conduct their real-world research and doctoral training with support from TWI, a leading global centre of engineering research.
+NSIRC doctoral researchers of the industrial programme conduct their real-world research and doctoral training with support from TWI, a leading global centre of engineering research.
 They receive expert input from our industrial partners (TWI, LRF and bp) and graduate fully equipped with the skills and knowledge required for their future careers in engineering, innovation and related fields.
-Students benefit from generous PhD studentships to cover their university tuition fees and provide a stipend to support their research project.
-Join us on your industrial PhD journey and choose NSIRC.
+Students or this programme benefit from generous doctoral funding in the form of PhD studentships, that cover their university tuition fees and provide a stipend to support their research project.

 Opportunities are also provided to publish journal articles, present at international conferences and attend courses to support personal development.
 This degree provides the required advanced theoretical knowledge, and essential practical skills, for graduates to contribute to the field of engineering through the development of new concepts and methods.